mahmoudimus/ac/docs/public/guides/authentication.md

 All incoming requests should check for the presence of the `jwt` query string parameter, which needs to be decoded and verified.

-1. Extract the JWT token from the request's `jwt` query parameter
+1. Extract the JWT token from the request's `jwt` query parameter.
-2. Decode the JWT token, without verification
+2. Decode the JWT token, without verification.
 3. Inspect the decoded, unverified token for the `iss` ([token issuer](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token-13#section-4.1.1)) claim.
-This is the `clientKey` for the tenant
+This is the `clientKey` for the tenant.
 4. Look up the `sharedSecret` for the `clientKey`.
-This should have been stored as part of the [installation handshake](#installation) process
+This should have been stored as part of the [installation handshake](#installation) process.
-5. Decode the same JWT token, this time verifying the signature with `SHA-256` algorithm and the `sharedSecret`
+5. Decode the same JWT token, this time verifying the signature with the `sharedSecret` and the algorithm specified in the header's `alg` field.
-6. Verify the query string by [creating a query string hash](#qsh) and comparing against the `qsh` claim on the verified token.
+6. Verify the query by [creating a query hash](#qsh) and comparing it against the `qsh` claim on the verified token.

 ## Example